-218 Current Trends in Massage Therapy
+218 Current Trends in Massage Therapy 3 credit hours

 Offered spring semester.
 Three hours lecture per week.
 Fee: \$100.00.

 This course will examine current trends in massage therapy, and will include the exploration of published research into massage therapy, along with the introduction of hot stone massage, neuromuscular therapy, movement modalities, and self-care for massage therapists.